-Public hearing and first reading of an ordinance regarding proposed revisions to the Solms Landing Planned Development ("SLPD") concept plan and development standards, on approximately 98 acres out of the A M Esnaurizar A-20 Survey, addressed at 253 S. Kowald Lane.
+Approval of the second and final reading of an ordinance regarding proposed revisions to the Solms Landing Planned Development ("SLPD") concept plan and development standards, on approximately 98 acres out of the A M Esnaurizar A-20 Survey, addressed at 253 S. Kowald Lane.